idaholab/EMRALD/emrald-docs/src/guide/Modeling/xmppProtocol.md

 * Clear any temporary data/results
 * Shut down application and any associated threads.

-### stLoaded
+### stLoading
 Coupled application is loading after an atSimOpen status state.
 * Load the specified model.
 (For efficiency, application must determine if it is the same model and if it can simply reset the model back to the beginning, reinitializing the data)
-* Discard any temporary or previous result information.
 * If the model is not found or if loading fails, send atStatus with type atError to EMRALD, including a description of the problem, and shift to stError state.
-* If the model loaded correctly, send atSimLoaded message to EMRALD.
+* If the model loaded correctly, send etSimLoaded message to EMRALD.
 * If the model loaded correctly, shift to stWaiting.

 ### stWaiting